ci-bonfire/Sprint/myth/_docs_src/general/models.md

                              ->find_all();

-If you need to do additional processing, join tables, etc than you can do that in your model using CodeIgniter’s built-in ActiveRecord commands.
+If you need to do additional processing, join tables, etc than you can do that in your model using CodeIgniter’s built-in Query Builder commands.

-    class User_model extends BF_Model {
+    class User_model extends CIDbModel {
         public function find_all()
         {
             $this->db->join(...);